detekt/detekt/.github/CONTRIBUTING.md

 - Make sure your IDE uses [KtLint](https://github.com/shyiko/ktlint) formatting rules as well as the settings in [.editorconfig](../.editorconfig)
 - We use [Spek](https://github.com/spekframework/spek) for testing.
 Please use the `Spec.kt`-Suffix.
 For easier testing you might want to use the [Spek IntelliJ Plugin](https://plugins.jetbrains.com/plugin/8564-spek).
 - Feel free to add your name to the contributors list at the end of the readme file when opening a pull request.
 - The code in `detekt-api` and any rule in `detekt-rules` must be documented.
-We generate documentation for our website based on this modules.
+We generate documentation for our website based on these modules.
 - If some Kotlin code in `resources` folder (like `detekt-formatting`) shows a compilation error, right click on it and use `Mark as plain text`.

 ### When implementing new rules ...